-Municipal bonds can play an important role in an investor's portfolio-they may offer a higher tax-equivalent yield than many taxable fixed income alternatives and they offer the potential for portfolio diversification to stocks and other types of bonds.
+Municipal bonds can play an important role in an investor's portfolio, offering a higher tax-equivalent yield than many taxable fixed income alternatives, and the potential for portfolio diversification to stocks and other types of bonds.

 Why Invest in LibertyShares Municipal Bond ETFs?

-- Designed to seek to provide investors a high level of current income exempt from federal income taxes1
+- Seeks to provide investors a high level of current income exempt from federal income taxes1

-- The ETFs do not use leverage or invest in derivatives which can potentially increase volatility in municipal bond portfolios
+- They do not use leverage or invest in derivatives which can potentially increase volatility in municipal bond portfolios

-- Actively managed by a leader in tax-free investing with over $70 billion in assets under management2
+- Actively managed by a leader in tax-free investing, who has over $70 billion in assets under management2

 Municipal Bonds: A Bright Spot in Today’s Uncertain Markets